Annika3/Thesis_Code/wb2/README.md

 ## Workflow

-The scripts are organized sequentially.
-Running them in order reproduces the complete pipeline:
+The scripts are organized in sequence, and running them in order will reproduce the full pipeline.
+The process begins with data loading, followed by score computation.
+Scripts prefixed with **03** can be executed independently of one another, each offering a different perspective for analysis.

 1. **01_load_data.py**
    Loads WeatherBench 2 forecasts and reference data.